Janvijain/Qwiklabs-Deploy-a-Compute-Instance-with-a-Remote-Startup-Script/README.md

 # Qwiklabs Deploy a Compute Instance with a Remote Startup Script
 Step by Step guide to solve this challenge.
 Can refer my YouTube video for the same :

-Nvigation Menu -> Storage -> Create Bucket
+Navigation Menu -> Storage -> Create Bucket
 Name : [GCP Project Id]
 Create
 Upload files : Select file you downloaded in starting = resources-install-web.sh